Kubectl Plugin

 a pod in the cluster to primary, so you

-can start with maintenance work or test a switch-over situation in your cluster
+can start with maintenance work or test a switch-over situation in your cluster:

-kubectl cnpg promote cluster-example cluster-example-2
+kubectl cnpg promote CLUSTER CLUSTER-INSTANCE

-Or you can use the instance node number to promote
+Or you can use the instance node number to promote:

-kubectl cnpg promote cluster-example 2
+kubectl cnpg promote CLUSTER INSTANCE

 Certificates